 - Tin Tyrant: Pluto is almost always depicted wearing plate armor.

-- Unfortunate Names: For a while Pluto started going by Hades due to too many comparisions to the dog Pluto
+- Unfortunate Names: For a while Pluto started going by Hades due to too many comparisons to the dog Pluto

 Alter Ego: Poseidon Aegaeus